-(Note that these options are not available if the Use Traffic Data option is checked in the upper left corner.)
+(Note that these options are not available if the Use Traffic Data\ option is checked in the upper left corner - see "Traffic" below.)
 To set new road speeds by state, select a state or province from the scrollable pick list and type new speeds in the appropriate fields.

-Tolls:
+Tolls\: